linedigital/Line_HolePunch/README.md

 The module aims to be as flexible as possible.

 Currently:

 - Blocks can be marked as requiring a full layout load (ensuring that any required registry objects and layout handles are applied to the layout before being loaded - though please be as conservative as possible with this as it will slow the ajax call down)
 - Any block can be marked as dynamic via config.xml
 - Routes can be blocked

-    - Styling hooks added to placeholder templates

 - Custom placholder templates can be used on a per block basis

 Usage
 -------------------------